Most popular package

 • Physical activity assessment.
 Tailored guidance to fit your schedule and preferences.

 • Type 2 diabetes 10-year risk.
-A clinical algorithm using 19 data points to estimate your risk.
+A risk algorithm using your health and lifestyle data to estimate your risk.

 • Urinalysis.
 Strip-test of your urine, with results given on the day.